Alien vs. Predator Central logo

 LV-223 from Prometheus

 The Xenomorph origin (and homeworld) lore depicted in the two Prometheus movies is somewhat conflicting with what was established previously in the Alien comics.
 In Prometheus, the Engineers experimented on the Black Goo Pathogen on LV-223, resulting in strange mutations.
-A Xenomorph mural is depicted in their engineering facility, hinting that LV-223 was perhaps their original homeworld.
+A Xenomorph mural is depicted in the Engineer facility, hinting that LV-223 was perhaps their original homeworld.
 However, in Alien: Covenant, Ridley Scott implied that David developed the Xenomorphs on "Planet 4", another Engineer planet (but possibly not the Xenomorph homeworld).
 In the Alien: Covenant novelization by Alan Dean Foster, it's described that David only re-created the Xenomorphs based on the Engineer designs and that Planet 4 is not their homeworld.

 Conclusion

 In conclusion, Xenomorph Prime, the mysterious and hostile homeworld of the Aliens, is a world of brutal survival that has only been partially explored through various media.
 From barren wastelands to towering hives, the planet is portrayed as an unforgiving landscape dominated by Xenomorphs and occasionally contested by natural predators or alien rivals.
 Human and Predator incursions to Xenomorph Prime are driven by varied motives—scientific curiosity, survival, and resource extraction—but consistently result in deadly encounters with the Xenomorphs.
 These explorations reveal glimpses of the complex and adaptable Alien species, including their hive structure and internal conflicts, like the Civil War between the Red and Black Queens.
-Despite frequent defeats, humans and Predators continue to venture into this dangerous territory, compelled by the allure of the Xenomorphs’ unique biology and power.
+Despite frequent defeats, humans and Predators continue to venture into this dangerous territory, compelled by the mystery of the Xenomorph's unique biology and power.

 Tag Categories: Alien Universe Planets